-Robin Gale-Baker, from Sustainable Macleod, tells you all you need to know about the art of watering.
+Robin Gale-Baker, from Sustainable Macleod, tells you all you need to know about watering.

 Imagine for a moment that you are parched with thirst.
 Would a teaspoon of water quench that thirst?
 Or a tablespoon?
 Or would you need at least a full glass?
 Chances are that it will be the latter and yet often we do not apply the same principle to plants – especially edible plants.
 Under-watering can be as detrimental as over-watering.
 A plant, like us, needs to be adequately hydrated to stay alive but also it needs to be hydrated so it can transport nutrients (particularly calcium) to the whole of its being, and to thrive sufficiently to produce the edible parts: leaves and stems, fruit and flowers, roots and seeds.
 Here are some tips on what to watch out for.